otmlworkshop/otmlworkshop.github.io/_pages/call.md

 layout: page
 permalink: /submissions/
 title: Call for Papers
-description: We invite researcher in machine learning, control and dynamical systems to submit their latest work to our ICML 2023 workshop.
+description: We invite researcher in machine learning, control and dynamical systems to submit their latest work to our NeurIPS 2023 workshop.
 Accepted papers will be presented as posters during the poster sessions.
 Selected works will also be highlighted as contributed talks.
 nav: true
 nav_order: 3
 ---